 Use the passive link to watch only.
 You will see me and active students but we won’t see or hear you.

 If you want to comment and be part of the instruction on YouTube while watching a live class, you need a Gmail account.
 To chat with other passive viewers, you’ll need a Google account.
 Note that only passive viewers can see your chat comments.
 Active participants do not.

 Tip: After connecting, practice muting and unmuting yourself.
 Look for a microphone icon.
 Depending on your device, it may be hidden so wiggle your mouse or tap around the screen to reveal it.

 1. Open an incognito or private window and paste in the access link.

 On the recommended Chrome browser, it is under File in upper left corner.

 On the recommended Chrome browser, go to Settings (3 vertical dots in upper right corner)>Advanced (bottom of page)>Privacy and security>Clear browsing data

-1. Delete and reinstall the Hangouts app.
+1. Delete and reinstall the optional Hangouts app.

 OR if you don't not use the Hangouts app:

 Select Clear History and Website Data